cispa/hammulator/README.md

 Once Hammulator is built, there are two possible paths to explore.
 With syscall emulation you can run simple Rowhammer tests and test mitigations.
 OS APIs are used, therefore, e.g., no page table can be hammered.
-For that you need full system emulation.
+For that you need full-system emulation.
 Syscall emulation requires minimal setup, therefore it is the suggested method to proceed for becoming familiar with Hammulator.

 Note [this issue](https://github.com/cispa/hammulator/issues/1) when you encounter problems in this section specifying that something is wrong with performance counters.